ZettelGeist/zettelgeist/docs/tutorial-Word.md

 - Now let's save this new card, as above.

 - OK!
-Now we have a "Stack" of cards in our "Downloads" directory, each named "Gatsby-Note....txt"   You could write a million more.
+Now we have a "Stack" of cards in our "Gatsby-Reading-Notes" directory, each named "Gatsby-Note....txt"   You could write a million more.
 Just change the elements that need to be changed and save the new version as a new card: copy or type out new quotes from your book; add comments; just write out notes; change tags; change page(s); change title if you want, etc.

   - *Quick tip*: copying and pasting from electronic sources can be a little tricky because you don't know about the "fancy characters" that will end up in your note.
 It's best to just type out a quote (and paraphrase more than quoting, as the masters say).
-But if you do this, then _highlight_ the whole note and click the "Clear formatting" button to zap weird characters (as much as it will).
+But if you do this, saving as plain text and Western (ASCII) should take care of it.
 Also make sure you are pasting things are inside those quotation marks).
 You might end up, after processing below, with some strange charcters like "\u201\" in your notecards.
 They can be deleted, but are a little bit of a pain (and why plain text writing emphasizes plain text).

 ## Let's process our notes.